Wednesday, July 1, 2020

 Hubby bought this bag that you freeze and stick your wine bottle in.
 It lasts for exactly one bottle of wine, but I'm sure we will be freezing and using it all summer long.
 We headed towards Highlands in the late afternoon and enjoyed some of that fresh pasta sauce on whole wheat pasta with steamed broccoli by the firepit.
 A fun Saturday!

 The next day we did NOTHING.
-The morning started off with a pretty intense thunderstorm, so we spent the next few hours literally laying around in our chairs, watching wildlife and snoozing. {we have a mama deer and fawn that are fun to watch!} I ordered us a pizza for a late lunch and we enjoyed a chilled Picpoul Blanc from Perisso's to go with.
+The morning started off with a pretty intense thunderstorm, so we spent the next few hours literally laying around in our chairs, watching wildlife and snoozing.
+I ordered us a pizza for a late lunch and we enjoyed a chilled Picpoul Blanc.
 Delightful, but it was getting to be very hot, even in the shade.

 Gina